allo-protocol/allo-v2/contracts/strategies/allocation/donation-voting-offchain/README.md

 ### Custom Functions
 These are functions that are called via the allocation strategy contract.

-#### `reviewApplications()`
+#### `reviewRecipents()`
-This function enables the pool admin to decided whether or not an eligible application is accepted into the pool.
-The admin is able to call this function to assign an `Accepted` or `Rejected` status to any eligible application (regardless of current status).
+This function enables the pool admin to decided whether or not an eligible recipent is accepted into the pool.
+The admin is able to call this function to assign an `Accepted` or `Rejected` status to any eligible recipent (regardless of current status).
 Note that the admin should be able to bulk assign statuses.

 #### `setAllocation()`
 Since all voter eligibility and calculations are occuring off-chain, the pool admin needs a way to record their calculated allocation on chain.
 Using this function, the admin can upload an allocation mapping to the contract, which can be referenced from the `generatePayouts` function.